nexpy/nexpy/doc/source/pythongui.rst

               the keyboard shortcut Ctrl+Shift+O (⌘+⇧+O on a Mac).
 Note that any changes to the file tree, using either the shell or GUI commands, will be automatically updated in the file.

+**Open Recent...**
+    Allows one of the 20 most recently opened or saved files to be opened.
+    Hovering over one of the files in the list shows its absolute path.

+**Open Image...**
+    Opens an image file and imports the image and any stored metadata into an NXdata group within a root tree item, called ``images``.
+This will read TIFF and CBF files if `FabIO <https://github.com/silx-kit/fabio>`_ is installed.
+    JPEG, PNG, and GIF files are imported using `Pillow
+    <https://pillow.readthedocs.io/>`_.
+RGB(A) images contain three-dimensional
+    arrays, including color (and transparency) layers, which can be displayed as two-dimensional images, with the y-axis inverted according to the usual image convention, using ``Plot RGB(A) Image``.

+**Open Directory...**
+    Opens all the HDF5 files stored in the selected directory.
+It does not reopen files already loaded into the tree.

 **Save as...**
     Saves the selected tree item to a new NeXus file.
 If the selected item is